 The legalities around consumer returns vary by country.
 Do some research around your market’s laws to ensure you comply.
 A quick search on Google will find you the answer.

-For further advice and one-to-one guidance on ensuring a smooth return process for your customers, open a DHL Express Business account.
+For further advice and one-to-one guidance on ensuring a smooth return process for your customers, open a DHL Business Account.